remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

     * Remove the weigh paper with fin from balance and cut up fin in smaller pieces.
 Place cut up sample into corresponding plate well or spin tube using tweezers (if a piece falls out or touches any other surface, discard).

-    * Repeat steps 2-3 until all samples are in buffer.
+    * Repeat step 2 until all samples are in buffer.

 3. Add 25uL of OB protease solution into each well/tube

     *Note: make sure samples are completely submersed in buffer - if not, add more buffer + protease and adjust volume of buffer in the following steps accordingly, as indicated.*

-4. Place plate (cover with silicone mat) or tubes in thermomixer overnight at 60oC and 450RPM?
+4. Place plate (cover with silicone mat) or tubes in thermomixer overnight at 60oC and 450 RPM

 ------------------------------------------
 #### Purification - step 2, day 2 (the following corresponds to steps 5-25 in the kit manual, page 9-11, with few modifications for plates (P) and the E.Z.N.A Tissue DNA kit quick guide for tubes (T)).